odkr/properset.lua/README.md

     1

-Unfortunately, solving this problem means that elements have to be compared one by one, so, for sets of tables or objects, `properset` is slower than those approaches; for simpler data types, `properset` also uses Ierusalimschy's approach.
+Unfortunately, solving this problem means that elements have to be compared one by one (or hashed; I may implement this in the future).
+That being so, `properset` is slower than those approaches for sets of tables or objects;
+for simpler data types, `properset` also uses Ierusalimschy's approach.

 Moreover, `set` and `OrderSet` both sport spartan, undocumented interfaces.
-Scherphof even follows Ierusalimschy in overloading the `*` operator to mean 'intersect'.
-However, `*` carries no meaning in set theory.
-The closest set theory comes to multiplications are cartesian products, which have nothing to do with intersections of sets.
+Scherphof even follows Ierusalimschy, who, I conjecture, does this for eductional purposes, in overloading the `*` operator to mean 'intersect'.
+But `*` carries no meaning in set theory.
+The closest set theory comes to multiplications are cartesian products, which, however, have nothing to do with intersections of sets.
 This makes the interface counter-intuitive and the resulting code hard to understand.

-`properset` also aims to have a rich and sane interface.
+`properset` also aims to provide basic set arithmetics and to have a sane interface.

 Documentation